 Well, for all intents and purposes, most buyers will be fine with the improvement/alteration.
 Most would be happy keeping the additional carport or extension to the deck to view that perfect sunset over Rangitoto.

 But the objections typically do not come from buyers directly.
-The reality is that the problem often comes from lenders who are advised (rightly, I might add) by lawyers that the title is defective.
+The reality is that the problem often comes from lenders who are advised by lawyers that the title is defective.
 This has a negative impact on the value of their security (future resale) and naturally raises the banks’ alarm.

-Some buyers (also understandably) do not want to take the risk that their other cross-lease owners will object to such alterations and force them to remove them.
-Who wants the hassle for nothing?
+Some buyers do not want to take the risk that their other cross-lease owners will object to such alterations and force them to remove them.

 The ADLS standard sales and purchase agreement

 Now, when it comes to the selling or buying of residential property in Kohimarama, Glendowie, Orakei, St Heliers, Mission Bay or Remuera, almost everyone uses the ADLS standard sales and purchase agreement.

 Under that agreement (unless you are selling/buying via auction), it is provided that the following can be requisitioned (in clause 6.3):